lokeshbharti1617/Ecommerce-Automation/README.md

 ---
 ## 📌 Project Description
-This project demonstrates end-to-end automation of an e-commerce user journey on **Amazon.in** using **Python, Selenium, and Pytest**.
+I built this project to automate a simple shopping flow on **Amazon.in** .

-The automated flow covers:
+The flow includes:
-- Opening Amazon.in
-- Logging in (manual CAPTCHA/OTP solving on first run, with cookie persistence for later runs)
+- Logging in (manual CAPTCHA/OTP on first run, then cookies to skip login)
 - Searching for a product
-- Opening the first product from search results
-- Adding it to the cart
+- Adding the product to cart
-- Proceeding to checkout
+- Going to checkout (but stopping before payment to avoid placing a real order)

-- Stopping safely at the payment page
+This helped me practice Selenium with Python, use Page Object Model for cleaner code, and learn how to save cookies for reuse.